Skip to cookie consent Skip to main content

 What causes diabetes?

 “The body is used to a certain level of blood sugar.
 And in fact, it's tightly managed by many parts of the body,” explains Dr. McDonnell.
-“Diabetes happens when those systems are not functioning normally, and the blood sugar is too high for the body to handle in a normal way.“
+“Diabetes happens when those systems are not functioning normally, and the blood sugar is too high, and for too long, for the body to handle in a normal way.“

 Diabetes affects how your body turns food into energy.
 Your body breaks down most of the food you eat into sugar (called glucose) and releases it into your bloodstream.
-When your blood sugar levels rise, your pancreas releases insulin.
+When your blood sugar levels rise, your pancreas releases insulin, a hormone that helps move blood sugar into your cells.
 The pancreas is an organ that sits right behind your stomach.
 When the pancreas releases insulin, insulin then acts like a key to let the blood sugar into your body’s cells for use as energy.
 Without insulin, the body can’t store and use fuel.
-If your blood sugar levels are too high, they can impair certain parts of your body's functions.

 Diabetes symptoms